Algorithmic solvability of the lifting-extension problem: Computing homotopy classes of maps

-\heading{Proof of Theorem~\ref{thm:main_theorem} for pointed fibrations} In addition to the assumptions of Theorem~\ref{thm:main_theorem}, we assume that $\Pnew\to B$ admits a zero section $\onew$ on which $\fn$ takes values.

-Let us review the reductions made so far.
+\heading{Proof of Theorem~\ref{thm:main_theorem}} Let us review the reductions made so far.
 By Theorem~\ref{t:n_equivalence}, it is enough to compute $[X,\Pnew]^A_B$ for $\thedim=\dim X\leq 2\theconn$.
+The rest of the proof does not depend on the dimension of $X$.
+Concretely, we prove the following two claims for all pairs $(X, A)$ with effective homology by induction with respect to $\thedim \leq 2 \theconn$: \begin{enumerate}[labelindent=.5em,leftmargin=*,itemsep=0pt,parsep=0pt,topsep=5pt] \item given a zero $[\onew] \in [X,\Pnew]^A_B$, make $[X, \Pnew]^A_B$ into a fully effective abelian group; \item decide if $[X, \Pnew]^A_B$ is non-empty and, if this is the case, compute an element $[\onew]$. \end{enumerate} Since $P_0 = B$, we have $[X,P_0]^A_B = *$ and both claims are trivial in this case.

-By Theorem~\ref{t:semi_eff}, it is a semi-effective abelian group.
-According to Theorem~\ref{thm:exact_sequence}, this group fits into an exact sequence with all the remaining terms fully effective either by Lemma~\ref{l:fully_eff_cohlgy} or by induction, since they concern diagonals into $\Pold$.
-By Lemma~\ref{l:ker_coker}, the resulting short exact sequence
+By Theorem~\ref{t:semi_eff}, $[X,\Pnew]^A_B$ is a semi-effective abelian group.
+According to Theorem~\ref{thm:exact_sequence_long}, this group fits into an exact sequence with all remaining terms fully effective either by Lemma~\ref{l:fully_eff_cohlgy}, Lemma~\ref{l:fully_eff_cohlgy_snd} or by induction, since they concern diagonals into $\Pold$ (the domain $\stdsimp 1 \times X$ of the leftmost term admits effective homology by Proposition~\ref{prop:relative_product}).
+Lemma~\ref{l:ses} makes $[X, \Pnew]^A_B$ fully effective.

-has both $\coker\partial$ and $\ker\knst$ also fully effective.
-In order to apply Lemma~\ref{l:ses}, it thus suffices to construct the indicated set-theoretic sections $r$ and $\sigma$.

-In the following, we will denote, for every space over $B$, the unique (fibrewise) map that takes values on the zero section by $o$ and call it the \emph{zero map}.
-In particular, the zero of $[X,\Pnew]^A_B$ is the homotopy class of the zero map $o=\onew g$.